oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ```
 agreementId: str The ID of the agreement.
-jobId: str The ID of the job.
+jobId: str The ID of the compute job.
 ```

 _Returns_